-The Space Science in Context 2020 is a virtual conference bringing space and science and technology studies (STS) scholars together for an interactive event on 14 May 2020.
+The Space Science in Context 2020 is a virtual conference bringing space and science and technology studies (STS) scholars together for an interactive event.
+It was held on 14 May 2020.

-The conference will have three sessions–Decolonizing Space; Computing, Technology and Space; and Space for Society and will bring together 12 speakers and 30 poster presenters at different times in a video-chat hybrid format.
+The conference had three sessions–Decolonizing Space; Computing, Technology and Space; and Space for Society and brought together 12 speakers and 30 poster presenters at different times in a video-chat hybrid format.

-Artash Nath will be presenting his poster “Will Machine Learning Algorithms Take their Bias to Space?” at the conference.
+Artash Nath presented his poster “Will Machine Learning Algorithms Take their Bias to Space?” at the conference.

 Machine Learning algorithms are data intensive.
 They need lots of data to learn before they can perform tasks without human intervention.
 Earth-based machine learning models, be it autonomous cars, facial detection, or emotions assessment algorithms have biases based on age, gender, citizenship, and race.